l2t3r/aws-minion/README.rst

 ToDos
 =====

-* create IAM role for each application (users can configure S3 access for example)
-* maybe create separate security group for EC2 instances and ELB
+* use SSL for ELB